The Battle of Algiers: Later screenings

+Screenings for counterinsurgency agencies

-1960s screening in Argentina
+1960s screenings in Argentina

 President Arturo Frondizi (Radical Civic Union, UCR) directed introduction of the first course on counter-revolutionary warfare in the Higher Military College.
 By 1963, cadets at the Navy Mechanics School (ESMA) started receiving counter-insurgency classes.
 In one of their courses, they were shown the movie The Battle of Algiers.
 Antonio Caggiano, archbishop of Buenos Aires from 1959 to 1975, was associated with this as military chaplain.
 He introduced the movie approvingly and added a religiously oriented commentary to it.
 ESMA was later known as a center for the Argentine Dirty War and torture and abuse of insurgents and innocent civilians.

 Anibal Acosta, one of the ESMA cadets interviewed 35 years later by French journalist Marie-Monique Robin, described the session:

 They showed us that film to prepare us for a kind of war very different from the regular war we had entered the Navy School for.
 They were preparing us for police missions against the civilian population, who became our new enemy.